 1 tsp coconut, vanilla, or some of both

-1 can milk, again, use the coconut milk can, less dishes to wash!
+1 can milk, (Dairy or non dairy is fine) again, use the coconut milk can, less dishes to wash!

 6 Tbsp cornstarch

 In a medium saucepan combine the coconut milk, sugar, and extract(s).
 Heat until the sugar is dissolved.
 In a bowl mix the cornstarch with the milk until smooth.
 Stir in to the hot coconut mixture and cook, sitting constantly, until thick and bubbly.
 Pour in to a pan, smooth the top, and put in the fridge to chill.
 Or if like me you didn't have the right sized pan, silicone muffin liners work too.